Where We Serve

 Austin Scholars serve at several local organizations surrounding Merrimack College.

 As a scholar, you will have the opportunity to choose your service site from an approved list.
 The service is varied so our participating students can have a broad range of experiences.
+Please note that service site locations and details are subject to change.

 Hands to Help

 Bellesini Academy is an independent, tuition-free Catholic middle school providing quality scholarship education to deserving boys and girls in grades five through eight in Lawrence.
-Bellesini Academy is dedicated to providing a quality scholarship education to students from limited financial means living in Lawrence.
+Bellesini Academy is dedicated to providing a quality scholarship education to students with limited financial means living in Lawrence.
 The mission of the school is to provide an academically challenging and highly structured environment that develops the potential for each student to succeed in competitive secondary schools and colleges.
-The Academy is named in honor of Stephan Bellesini, a 19th century Augustine friar who dedicated many years to the education of young boys from disadvantaged families in Italy.
-His school was known as la scola por gnet, or “The School for Nothing.” because it was tuition free.
+The Academy is named in honor of Stephan Bellesini, a 19th-century Augustine friar who dedicated many years to the education of young boys from disadvantaged families in Italy.
+His school was known as la scola por gnet, or “The School for Nothing” because it was tuition free.

-Helps nearly 30,000 people in need from Lowell, Lawrence, Haverhill and surrounding communities annually through a wide range of services.
+Catholic Charities helps nearly 30,000 people in need from Lowell, Lawrence, Haverhill and surrounding communities annually through a wide range of services.
 The programs at Merrimack Valley Catholic Charities strive to prevent hunger and homelessness for local families in a financial emergency; engage young parents through skill building and education; provide elders support as they raise their grandchildren; and support families in their effort to build safe, nurturing environments as they follow their own path back to self-sufficiency.

 Lawrence Catholic Academy